ciren/cilib/README.md

 * If you run into trouble, please open an issue
 * Come join in the discussion in `#cilib` on `FreeNode`, or join the [Gitter channel](https://gitter.im/cirg-up/cilib)

-CIlib is maintained by several individuals and supported by CIRG @ UP (Computational Intelligence Research Group @ University of Pretoria).